MODULE 5

 force multiplied by a distance.
 However, using the idea of the vector (cross)

 product we can precisely define what we mean by the concept of torque.
-The vector is the torque applied, the vector is the lever arm distance from the pivot point to the point

-vector .
-The equation for the torque can also
+expressed as where The equation for the torque can also

 be expressed as